FionaMackenziePortfolio/FionaMackenziePortfolio.github.io/index.md

 ## Projects

 ###  Green Hydrogen for Transportation  - 2022
-Explored the use of green hydrogen as a clean energy source and how it can be used for transportation in the future.
+For this project I was able to explore the use of green hydrogen as a clean energy source and I studied how it can be used for transportation in the future.
 Focused on **energy systems integration**, environmental impact, and infrastructure feasibility.

 **Project Report:**
 <a href="Green Hydrogen.pdf" target="_blank">